uktrade/data-hub-api/changelog/company/export-wins.api.md

-`GET /v4/<id>/export-wins`: This endpoint will return a status 501 until the feature is implemented.
+A new stub endpoint `GET /v4/<id>/export-win` was added for an upcoming feature that will return export wins for a company.
+At the moment this endpoint is *not* functional and will return a 501 status code if called.